Last-place Kings get 4th straight win by beating Coyotes 2-1

 The Coyotes took a 1-0 lead at 15:27 on Chychrun's second power-play goal of the season, a slap shot over Quick's left shoulder.

+But the Kings still found a way to improve their record when allowing the first goal to 4-17-2.

+"Today looked like a game after Christmas," Los Angeles coach Willie Desjardins said.
+"It wasn't our best game.
+Certainly wasn't Phoenix's either, but I think we can play better.
+If we want to keep sustaining, though, we'll have to play better than we did tonight for sure."

-NOTES: Coyotes C Brad Richardson (flu) did not play. .
-Kings C Jeff Carter did not play because of an upper-body injury and is day-to-day. .
+NOTES: Coyotes C Brad Richardson (flu) did not play. ..
+Kings C Jeff Carter didn't play because of an upper-body injury and is day-to-day. ...
 Coyotes forward Vinnie Hinostroza practiced Thursday and could play against Anaheim on Saturday, coach Rick Tocchet said.
 Hinostroza has not played since Dec.
 6 because of a lower-body injury.

 UP NEXT